wp-graphql/wp-graphql-smart-cache/README.md

 ## Build

-### docker-compose build
+Use one of the following commands to build the local images for the app and testing.

-Use one of the following commands to build the local images for the app and teting.
+### docker-compose

 Build all images in the docker compose configuration.
+Requires having built your own wp-graphql local images.

     WP_VERSION=5.7.2  PHP_VERSION=7.4 docker-compose build --build-arg WP_VERSION=5.7.2 --build-arg PHP_VERSION=7.4